-Jack Wilson, Hero Reserve Deputy In Texas Releases Statement: ‘I Had To Take Out An Active Shooter In Church’
+Jack Wilson, Hero Reserve Deputy In Texas, Releases Statement: ‘I Had To Take Out An Active Shooter In Church’

 “You train, but you hope you never have to go to that extreme,” Wilson told reporters, adding that when the moment comes, the training “will kick in,” pointing to Sunday’s tragedy as an example.

 As for the gunman, Kinnunen was reportedly homeless and religious.
-His sister, Amy Kinnunen, and their younger brother, Joel, had allegedly lived on the street before Joel committed suicide.
+His sister, Amy Kinnunen, and their younger brother, Joel Kinnunen, had allegedly lived on the street before Joel committed suicide.
 According to Amy, the day of the shooting was Joel’s birthday.
 She told CNN that she last talked to Keith in November and did not believe that the incident was motivated by religion or revenge.

 Delivered To Your INBOX